Asia

 Asia is recognized as the largest and most populous continent on the planet, consisting of 48 countries that cover roughly one-third of the Earth’s surface area.
 It is the birthplace of some of the oldest civilizations and is characterized by an impressive variety of cultures.
 Approximately 2,300 languages are spoken across the continent, which is also the origin of all major world religions, including Buddhism, Christianity, Hinduism, Islam, and Judaism.

-Stretching from Turkey to Japan, Asia presents a wide array of nations and territories that often share little in common, but sometimes they are also very similar.
+Stretching from Turkey to Japan, Asia contains a very wide range of nations and territories.
+Many of them have little in common, yet some can also be surprisingly similar.

-My first encounter with Asia occurred during my Asian Big Tour in 1999 – 2000, primarily concentrating on the Southeast Asian region.
-At the end of millennium, Indonesia was experiencing an economic downturn, which resulted in a notable decrease in the number of visitors to the country.
+My first encounter with Asia occurred during my Asian Big Tour in 1999 – 2000, primarily concentrating on the Southeast Asia.
+At the end of the millennium, Indonesia was experiencing an economic downturn, which resulted in a notable decrease in the number of visitors to the country.
 The devaluation of the local currency significantly lowered prices, enabling me to travel at a minimal cost.

-Years after completing the Asian Big Tour, I return to other countries in Asia on shorter journeys.
-My objective was to optimize the logistics of my visits to the Caucasus, the Arabian Peninsula, and the Central Asian countries, while also determining the most suitable times to visit areas that are often embroiled in conflict or war.
+Years after completing the Asian Big Tour, I returned to other countries in Asia on shorter trips.
+My goal was to organize my trips through the Caucasus, the Arabian Peninsula, and the Central Asian countries in the best possible way.
+I also wanted to choose the right times to visit places that are often affected by conflict or war.

 There are still several Asian countries that I aspire to visit, and it is likely that some will have to wait until I have traveled to all other countries worldwide.

-I plan to save the most exciting destinations in Asia for my ultimate trip.
+I plan to save some of the most exciting Asia travel adventures, highlights, and things to do for my ultimate trip.

 Asian regions